Fossil Group (FOSL) Q3 2017 Results - Earnings Call Transcript

 Gene Vladimirov - Instinet LLC

-Great, good luck for the holiday.
+Great, good luck for holiday.

 Operator